Uganda moves forward on PrEP vaginal ring and injection

 20 December 2022

-More choice for HIV prevention could be on the horizon after Uganda approves injectable PrEP and a PrEP vaginal ring
+More choice for HIV prevention could be on the horizon in Uganda as the government approves a PrEP vaginal ring and is close to approving injectable PrEP

-Earlier this year, Uganda became one of the first African countries to approve injectable PrEP and a PrEP vaginal ring.
-Now the country is moving to pilot both technologies.
+Uganda is one of the first African countries to approve a PrEP vaginal ring and is close to approving injectable PrEP.

 What is this story about?

-In Uganda two new PrEP products for HIV prevention have been approved: the dapivirine vaginal ring and the long-acting injectable cabotegravir (CAB-LA).
+In Uganda, two new PrEP products for HIV prevention are approved or close to approval: the dapivirine vaginal ring and the long-acting injectable cabotegravir (CAB-LA)

 People only need to get the CAB-LA injection every two months instead of taking a PrEP pill every day.
 The injection comes as two shots, which are injected into the buttocks.